mgwolford/mgwolford/README.md

-- 👋 Hi, I’m @mgwolford
+- 👋 Hi, I’m Matthew Wolford
 - 👀 I’m interested in becoming a front end developer for a company
 - 🌱 I’m currently learning Angular/React
 - 💞️ I’m looking to collaborate on anything that can help me find a job